espipj/LazosApp/README.md

-# LazosApp
+LazosApp

 This project aims to help old people stay in contact with their relatives as well as making their life easier.

-More information at: lazosapp.tk or http://lazos-app.esy.es/
+More information at: http://lazosapp.tk or http://lazos-app.esy.es/